Washington Department of Fish & Wildlife madmin

-Help the Washington Department of Fish and Wildlife create a social marketing campaign toolkit for local jurisdictions to use to reduce shoreline armor (bulkheads and seawalls) on Puget Sound residential waterfront properties.
+The Task: Help the Washington Department of Fish and Wildlife create a social marketing campaign toolkit for local jurisdictions to use to reduce shoreline armor (bulkheads and seawalls) on Puget Sound residential waterfront properties.

-Extensive qualitative and quantitative research was conducted to help create the social marketing strategy.
+The Idea: Extensive qualitative and quantitative research was conducted to help create the social marketing strategy.
 The research helped create a sound-wide database of parcels and their armoring status, attitudes and beliefs around armoring behavior, barriers and motivations and target audience demographics.
 Using this research, a social marketing campaign framework and guide were created including the Shore Friendly campaign brand to allow local communities to create their own local social marketing efforts to reduce shoreline armor.

-High praise for campaign messaging and tools from follow-up survey and focus group participants. $1.5 million issued in grants to create five local Shore Friendly campaigns.
+The Result: High praise for campaign messaging and tools from follow-up survey and focus group participants. $1.5 million issued in grants to create five local Shore Friendly campaigns.
 Database being used as basis for additional research on Puget Sound Shorelines.